HugoLeRoy94/octopus_chemosensing/doc/theory/07_optimization_pipeline.md

 ## Stage 6 — Evaluation & Metrics (`run.py::SimulationRunner._eval_stats`)

 Evaluation runs under `torch.no_grad()` with `test_batch_size` samples.
+`_eval_stats` draws a single **mixture batch** (natural Bernoulli masks) before the measurement loop.
+All metrics — including conditional-entropy and MI measurements — operate on this same batch.

 When `eval_chunk_size < test_batch_size`, soft metrics use one chunk and hard codeword metrics are accumulated across all chunks (avoiding CUDA OOM on large eval budgets).